-The BSc Business Economics degree blends elements from both the Economics and Business Management degrees.
-Students in Business Economics should have an interest using economic theory and thinking in applied business settings.
+This degree allows students to develop their understanding of Economic techniques whilst also learning about the principles of Business Management.
+Students in Business Economics should have an interest in using economic theory and thinking in applied business settings.
 This degree has less of an emphasis on using mathematics compared to a traditional economics degree and the programme fosters numerical skills through the use of up-to-date business applications.

 Business Economics Degree highlights